Putting the last, first

 Founded 30 years ago, Questscope is an innovative organization that works with individuals, communities, local organizations and international partners to produce social, educational, and entrepreneurial opportunities for marginalized youth.

-In April 2015, Questscope officially joined the ARC family.
+In April 2015, Questscope officially joined the Alight family.
 A critical partner, Questscope has now become a subsidiary of ARC with autonomy to maintain its identity, leadership, and unique capacity to create opportunities for young people.

 Strong adult influences – typically their parents – are so critically important in a child’s development.
 But many times, and for many reasons, vulnerable children don’t have parental figures who are present or involved in their lives.
 Questscope’s mentoring program make sure that every child has a champion.